Art

 Externally Set Task

-The examination paper is issued at the start of the Spring Term of the second year, when you are given several weeks preparation time.
-As with the portfolio, you use this time to build up a sketchbook of research and development work, which culminates in ten hours of sustained focused study, spread over two consecutive days.
+The examination paper is issued at the start of the Spring Term of the second year when you are given several weeks of preparation time.
+As with the portfolio, you use this time to build up a sketchbook of research and development work, culminating in ten hours of sustained, focused study spread over two consecutive days.
 The externally set task is 40% of the final mark.

 Is there anything else I need to know about this subject course?